-Our necessary equity resources are determined according to the requirements of our internal capital model, solvency regulations, the rating agencies' assumptions for our target rating and the expectations of our clients and shareholders.
+Our necessary equity resources are determined according to the requirements of our internal capital model, solvency regulations, the rating agencies' requirements for our target rating and the expectations of our clients and shareholders.
 Above and beyond this, we maintain an equity cushion in order to be able to act on new business opportunities at any time.
 Hannover Re is thus well capitalised and our available capital comfortably exceeds the required capital, both from the economic and the regulatory perspective.

 Hannover Re calculates the required risk capital as the Value at Risk (VaR) of the economic change in value over a period of one year with a confidence level of 99.97%.
 This reflects the goal of not exceeding a one-year ruin probability of 0.03%.
 The internal target capitalisation of the Hannover Re Group is therefore significantly higher than the confidence level of 99.5% required under Solvency II.
 The solvency ratio calculated in accordance with Solvency II stood at 252% as at 31 December 2022.
 Hannover Re is well diversified in every risk category and has a balanced risk profile.